Gray Eyebrow Hair: Causes, Meaning, and Treatment Options

 Managing Gray Eyebrow Hair

 Many people ask if plucking gray eyebrow hairs or other forms of eyebrow hair removal helps.
 Plucking does not prevent new gray hairs from growing, and repeated eyebrow hair-pulling can irritate the follicle over time.
-It can also irritate the follicle, leading to eyebrow thinning over time.
+It can also irritate the follicle, leading to thinning of the eyebrows over time.

 Treatment for gray eyebrow hair depends on the cause, not the color itself.
 If tests show a vitamin gap or thyroid problem, treating that issue may help slow further graying.